brentvollebregt/nitratine.net/README.md

 - Use image sharp to blur in images:
   - Header logo
-  - Home featured post images (and top logo)
+  - Home featured post images
   - Blog feed images
   - About experience with images
 - Headers + icons